 The game was bathed in glorious sunshine on the first hot day of the year.
 From the off the Buffaloes allowed the Kickoff to bounce and the Hunslet Club were on the attack and in the third minutes Hunslet Club centre Daune Goodyear, strolled through some weak defence for the opening score, with Full Back Luke Medley adding the conversion, giving the Hunslet club the lead 6-0.

 In the 15th Minute following a string of penalties the Hunslet Club were in again when Winger Jake Corney stormed over, Medley again adding the extras, doubling the lead to 12-0.

 Straight from the restart, the Hunslet Club were over again when Medley, sprinted 70 metres to score unopposed under the posts, converting his try, making the score 18-0.

-In the 23rd minute the Buffaloes were on the attack for the first time in the game and Winger Rob Smith, on debut, bustled his way through the defence to score an unconverted try.
+In the 23rd minute the Buffaloes were on the attack for the first time in the game and Winger Rob Brown, on debut, bustled his way through the defence to score an unconverted try.

 On the stroke of half-time, the returning Nathan Hammond playing his first game for the club since the grand final of 2014, barged over for a try with Connor McGill adding the conversion, making the half time score 18-10.

 In the 48th Minute the Hunslet Club, opened their second half account when loose forward Carl Briggs crashed over for an unconverted try, making the score 22-10.